 Investigators work within and across the four disease groups because studies are often complementary — a better understanding of one disease helps develop better treatment for another.
 In addition, each researcher brings his or her own unique expertise, whether basic research, clinical research or patient care.

-The Hematologic Malignancies Program also participates in a Specialized Program of Research Excellence (SPORE) grant for lymphoma.
+The Hematologic Malignancies Program also participates in Specialized Program of Research Excellence (SPORE) grants for lymphoma and multiple myeloma.

 The Hematologic Malignancies Program has two co-leaders: